-Granuloma annulare is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.
+Granuloma annulare (GA) is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.

-Granuloma annulare most often affects children and young adults.
+GA most often affects children and young adults.
 It is slightly more common in females.

-Granuloma annulare usually causes no other symptoms, but the rash may be slightly itchy.
+GA usually causes no other symptoms, but the rash may be slightly itchy.

-Patients usually notice a ring of small, firm bumps (papules) over the backs of the forearms, hands, or feet.
+People usually notice a ring of small, firm bumps (papules) over the backs of the forearms, hands, or feet.
 Occasionally, they may find a number of rings.

 .
-A skin scraping and KOH test can be used to tell the difference between granuloma annulare and a fungal infection.
+A skin scraping and can be used to tell the difference between GA and a fungal infection.

+GA can resolve on its own.
+You may not need treatment for GA, except for cosmetic reasons.
 Very strong steroid creams or ointments are sometimes used to clear up the rash more quickly.
 Injections of steroids directly into the rings may also be effective.
-Some health care providers may choose to freeze the bumps with liquid nitrogen.
+Some providers may choose to freeze the bumps with liquid nitrogen.

 People with severe or widespread cases may need ultraviolet light therapy or medicines that suppress the immune system.

 Habif TP.
 Cutaneous manifestations of internal disease.
 In: Habif TP, ed.
 Clinical Dermatology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier;2009:chap 26.
+6th ed.
+Philadelphia, PA: Elsevier; 2016:chap 26.

-- Last reviewed on 7/11/2012
+- Last reviewed on 4/29/2016

 - Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.